-Industrials Sector Risk (ROBO Global® Robotics and Automation Index ETF only): Stock prices for industrials companies are affected by supply and demand both for their specific product or service and for industrials sector products in general.
+Industrials Sector Risk (ROBO Global® Robotics and Automation Index ETF only).
+Stock prices for industrials companies are affected by supply and demand both for their specific product or service and for Industrials Sector products in general.
 Government regulation, world events, exchange rates and economic conditions, technological developments and liabilities for environmental damage and general civil liabilities will likewise affect the performance of these companies.
-Aerospace and defense companies, a component of the industrials sector, can be significantly affected by government spending policies because companies involved in this industry rely to a significant extent on U.S. and foreign government demand for their products and services.
+Aerospace and defense companies, a component of the Industrials Sector, can be significantly affected by government spending policies because companies involved in this industry rely to a significant extent on U.S. and foreign government demand for their products and services.
 Thus, the financial condition of, and investor interest in, aerospace and defense companies are heavily influenced by governmental defense spending policies which are typically under pressure from efforts to control the U.S. (and other) government budgets.
-Transportation stocks, a component of the industrials sector, are cyclical and have occasional sharp price movements which may result from changes in the economy, fuel prices, labor agreements and insurance costs.
+Transportation stocks, a component of the Industrials Sector, are cyclical and have occasional sharp price movements which may result from changes in the economy, fuel prices, labor agreements and insurance costs.

-Information Technology Sector Risk (ROBO Global® Robotics and Automation Index ETF only): The Fund is subject to the risk that market or economic factors impacting information technology companies and companies that rely heavily on technology advances could have a major effect on the value of the Fund's investments.
-The value of stocks of information technology companies and companies that rely heavily on technology is particularly vulnerable to rapid changes in technology product cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from foreign competitors with lower production costs.
-Information technology companies and companies that rely heavily on technology, especially those of smaller, less-seasoned companies, tend to be more volatile than the overall market.
+Information Technology Sector Risk (ROBO Global® Robotics and Automation Index ETF and ROBO Global® Artificial Intelligence ETF only).
+The Fund is subject to the risk that market or economic factors impacting information technology companies and companies that rely heavily on technology advances could have a major effect on the value of the Fund's investments.
+The value of stocks of information technology product cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from foreign competitors with lower production costs.
+Information technology companies that rely heavily that the overall market.
 Information technology companies are heavily dependent on patent and intellectual property rights, the loss or impairment of which may adversely affect profitability.
 Additionally, companies in the information technology sector may face dramatic and often unpredictable changes in growth rates and competition for the services of qualified personnel.

-Small- and Mid-Capitalization Risk: The small- and mid-capitalization companies in which a Fund invests may be more vulnerable to adverse business or economic events than larger, more established companies, and may underperform other segments of the market or the equity market as a whole.
+Small- and Mid-Capitalization Risk.
+The small- and mid-capitalization companies in which a Fund invests may be more vulnerable to adverse business or economic events than larger, more established companies, and may underperform other segments of the market or the equity market as a whole.
 Securities of small- and mid-capitalization companies generally trade in lower volumes, are often more vulnerable to market volatility, and are subject to greater and more unpredictable price changes than larger capitalization stocks or the stock market as a whole.
 Some small- and mid-capitalization companies have limited product lines, markets, financial resources, and management personnel and tend to concentrate on fewer geographical markets relative to large capitalization companies.
 Also, there is typically less publicly available information concerning smaller capitalization companies than for larger, more established companies.
 Small- and mid-capitalization companies also may be particularly sensitive to changes in interest rates, government regulation, borrowing costs and earnings.

-Trading Risk: Although each Fund's shares are listed for trading on a listing exchange, there can be no assurance that an active trading market for a Fund's shares will develop or be maintained.
-Secondary market trading in a Fund's shares may be halted by a listing exchange because of market conditions or for other reasons.
+Trading Risk.
+Although each Fund's shares are listed for trading on the Exchange, there can be no assurance that an active trading market for a Fund's shares will develop or be maintained.
+Secondary market trading in a Fund's shares may be halted by the Exchange because of market conditions or for other reasons.
 In addition, trading in a Fund's shares is subject to trading halts caused by extraordinary market volatility pursuant to "circuit breaker" rules.
 There can be no assurance that the requirements necessary to maintain the listing of a Fund's shares will continue to be met or will remain unchanged.